iswgao/iswgao.github.io/_pages/about.md

 * __Tutorial Co-chair:__ IJCNLP 2011

 ## 10 Representative Publications
-(Please see Publication page for the full list of my papers)
+(Please see the Publication page for the full list of my papers)

 __[Detect Rumors on Twitter by Promoting Information Campaigns with Generative Adversarial Learning](https://dl.acm.org/citation.cfm?id=3313741)__ <br>
 Jing Ma, Wei Gao, and Kam-Fai Wong <br>